Mexican president offers to bring forward recall referendum

-MEXICO CITY (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Tuesday he was offering adversaries the chance to bring forward a recall referendum on his presidency to June 2021 from its proposed date in the spring of 2022.
+MEXICO CITY, April 14 (Reuters) - Mexican President Andres Manuel Lopez Obrador said on Tuesday he was offering adversaries the chance to bring forward a recall referendum on his presidency to June 2021 from its proposed date in the spring of 2022.

 Speaking at a regular government news conference, Lopez Obrador noted that the opposition had initially rejected his plan to hold the recall vote on the same day as mid-term legislative elections due in June 2021, pushing it into 2022.